 Lastly, Disposition certificates can show all outcome assignments for these reviews, which are useful for legal and audit purposes.

-Want to find out more about these upcoming physical records features, and how these and other Collabspace features can benefit your organization?
-Contact us with questions or download our free Collabspace brochure:
+Want to find out more about the physical records features, and how these and other Collabspace CONTINUUM features can benefit your organization?
+Explore our physical records blog series, contact us with questions or download our free Collabspace brochure:

 You can also listen to our presentation on M365 physical records capabilities, here: